Small-group adult ballet classes

 Am I too old/overweight/clumsy to start ballet?

 Don’t see something that works for you?
 Get in touch!
-We’re always listing new classes and would love the opportunity to work together.
+We’re always listing new classes based on demand and would love the opportunity to have you in the studio.
+Or, visit us for a free 30-minute preview to talk about options!

 Still have questions?